ONLINE HELP

 • the writing of the formal parameter runs the assignment code of value.

-If the parameter is by passed value (LOCAL) and with specific type:
+If the parameter is passed by value (LOCAL) and typed:

 • the property value is passed as parameter.